ooni/probe-cli/docs/design/dd-003-step-by-step.md

 	if err != nil {
 		return nil, nil, err
 	}
-	r := io.LimitReader(maxBodySnapshotSize)
+	// the whole body could be too big, so we read only a fixed size r := io.LimitReader(maxBodySnapshotSize)
 	data, err := netxlite.ReadAllContext(ctx, r)
 	if err != nil {